 This could be a reflection of the challenges associated with identifying the concrete reductions initiatives needed to realise the climate action plans.
 If this is the case, it may nurture concerns as to whether the plans are feasible.
 Another explanation could be that the municipalities plans are still in process and that they were prepared while the national framework conditions for the transition were being developed.
-For example, the national targets for onshore solar and wind deployment were decided after many of the municipalities had already completed their climate action plans, and the regulatory framework for the deployment, including the designation of onshore areas for energy farms, has not yet to be finalised (as of September 2023).
+For example, the national targets for onshore solar and wind deployment were decided after many of the municipalities had already completed their climate action plans, and the regulatory framework for the deployment, including the designation of onshore areas for energy farms, had not yet been finalised.
 The same applies for CO2 capture and PtX.
 With regard to these technologies, the municipal plans were prepared as the national framework and targets were being determined.